Majdal Shams attack: 30 July

 A Hezbollah rocket attack killed one Israeli citizen in kibbutz HaGoshrim and wounded three more.

 On the evening of 30 July Israel retaliated with a UAV strike on Beirut, targeting Fuad Shukr (also known as Al-Hajj Mohsen), a senior adviser to Hezbollah leader Hassan Nasrallah.
 Israel also killed 3 civilians, including two children, and wounded 80 others in the attack.
 Shukr was previously named by the IDF as a commander of the group's precision missile project.
 He was also wanted by the United States for his involvement in the 1983 Beirut barracks bombings.

 The Jewish Agency for Israel, Jewish Federations of North America, and Keren Hayesod announced an emergency aid donation of 600,000 NIS to Majdal Shams on 31 July, stating, "We see the Druze community as family."

 In the Quneitra Governorate, in southern Syria, a funeral gathering was held for the victims of the attack.

 Further developments

 Hezbollah vowed to retaliate for the July 30 assassination of Fuad Shukr.
 On August 25, Israel partially thwarted what Hezbollah characterized as "the first phase" of the retaliation with a preemptive strike against Hezbollah's launch sites.

 On October 2, 2024 Israel killed Khader Shahabiya in an airstrike.
 Israel claimed that Shahabiya was behind the attack in Majdal Shams as well as other attacks in the Mount Dov region.

+In February 2026, the Jerusalem Post reported that the families of the victims filed an 80 million shekel (approximately $25 million) lawsuit against Hezbollah.